codonell/runtime-spec/config-linux.md

     * **`errnoRet`** *(uint, OPTIONAL)* - the errno return code to use.
         Some actions like `SCMP_ACT_ERRNO` and `SCMP_ACT_TRACE` allow to specify the errno code to return.
-If not specified its default value is `EPERM`.
+If not specified its default value is `ENOSYS`.

     * **`args`** *(array of objects, OPTIONAL)* - the specific syscall in seccomp.
         Each entry has the following structure: